 You should always keep in mind that your objective is to make deals and not close friends or to meet your future wife.
 Doing business means making money.
-And, if you take the opportunity to multiply gatherings and encounters, you will certainly increase your chances of achieving your goals.
+And, if you take the opportunity to multiply gatherings and encounters, you will certainly increase your chances of achieving your target.
 Going to a formal gathering only to congratulate yourself for having set foot there is meaningless.
-You have to go with a few goals in mind: meeting a person that will help you in your studies, your future career or starting up your business, approaching people who can get you an internship in their industry, finding potential business partners, etc. Think first and foremost about what you need to achieve throughout this activity and stick to your goals.
+You have to go with a few goals in mind: meeting a person that will help you in your career or help grow your business, approaching people who can get you an internship in their industry, finding potential business partners or associates, or sell your products and services.
+Think first and foremost about what you need to achieve throughout this activity and stick to your goals.